steveliles/draft-js-conversion-test/README.md

 ## Task 4

 Relax, we're kidding.
-Thanks for taking the test, we hope it was kinda fun.
+Thanks for taking the test, we hope it was fun.
 Enjoy the rest of your day!